trothr/chicory/Supply-Chain.md

 Chicory supports a Unix model and requires some aspects of a POSIX environment, specifically symbolic links.
-While most of the development is done on Linux, Chicory explicitly does not favor Linux over other systems.
+While most of the development is done on Linux, Chicory does not favor Linux over other systems.

-All of the current (as of writing) computer system environments offer a POSIX interface.
+All contemporary (as of this writing) computer operating systems have a POSIX interface.

 ## A word about Darwin